ivandisi/react-native-netscan-android/README.md

 // Scan the network where the device is connected const result = await NetScan.findDevices();

+// Scan the network by Ip (for example 192.168.0.1) const result = await NetScan.findDevicesFromIp(ip);

 // Find a device Ip by MAC
 const result = await NetScan.findDeviceByMAC(MAC);